 Please note how this position plays out.
 You will have an incident.
 Then all the many agencies and litigators will drop on you like a ton of broken glass.
-Or, an upset employee, an angry exemployee or a competitor will call OSHA.
-The agency gets 160,000 phone calls to its 800 number every year.
+Or, an upset employee, an angry ex-employee or a competitor will call OSHA.
+The agency gets 200,000 phone calls to its 800 number every year (up from 160,000 in 2006).
 "Even the phone call is free."
 The agency has the statutory obligation to investigate every complaint.
 OSHA keeps the complainant anonymous by law.